 However, since it is an entirely online course, to get the most out of it, you should have good and stable access to a computer with an Internet connection and experience using both.
-Familiarity with a digital camera, scanner, webcam and other peripherals or devices would be helpful.
+Familiarity with a digital camera, scanner, webcam and other peripherals or equivalent input/output devices would be helpful.

-In addition, the course is conducted in university-level academic English, so you should have, at a minimum, the ability to read and understand academic documents of 20 pages or more, be able to locate and assess academic-quality information online, and write short academic works of about 600 words with confidence.
+In addition, the course is conducted in university-level academic English, so you should have, at a minimum, the ability to read and understand academic documents of 20 pages or more, be able to locate, assess and document academic-quality information online, and write short academic works of about 600 words with confidence.